 The bill perpetrates the myth that these fintech cash advances are not credit.
-The bill would be used to persuade state legislators to enact the model bill by the American Legislative Exchange Council (ALEC)2 that would exempt these advances from state credit laws, including fee and rate caps.
-Asserting that these advances are not credit follows the path of traditional payday lenders, which established the payday loan industry by convincing legislators that their loans were not loans and fees were not interest but only a modest fee for deferring cashing of a check.
+The bill would be used to persuade state legislators to enact the model bill by the American Legislative Exchange Council (ALEC)[2] in order to exempt these advances from state credit laws, including fee and rate caps.
+Again, they are following the payday lenders' model, just like traditional payday lenders took root by convincing legislators that their loans were not loans and were instead only a modest fee for deferring cashing of a check.

 The bill would undermine or block coming guidance from the Consumer Financial Protection Bureau (CFPB) and facilitate new evasions by payday lenders.
 The bill purports to give the CFPB authority to regulate these advances, but the CFPB already has ample authority.
-Indeed, the CFPB has told the General Accounting Office that it plans to clarify the treatment of earned wage advances under TILA.3 The CFPB's then-Acting General Counsel Seth Frotman warned two years ago that earned wage advances that charge any kind of fee, voluntary or not, "may well be TILA credit."
+Indeed, the CFPB has told the General Accounting Office that it plans to clarify the treatment of earned wage advances under TILA.[3]
+CFPB then-Acting General Counsel Seth Frotman warned two years ago that earned wage advances that charge any kind of fee, voluntary or not, "may well be TILA credit."
 The bill would limit the CFPB's options in how to ensure that consumers receive clear information and how to prevent evasions of federal lending laws.

 The protections in the bill are not meaningful.
 The bill purports to offer a number of protections that would apply to fintech cash advances.
 But the bill largely codifies lenders' current business model without adding significant new protections.
-Companies do not need to file civil suit, use third-party debt collectors or sell to debt buyers when they are able to collect 97% of the time through their stranglehold over the consumer's paycheck or bank account.5 The
+Companies do not need to file civil suit, use third-party debt collectors or sell to debt buyers when they are able to collect 97% of the time through their stranglehold over the consumer's paycheck or bank account.[4]
+The bill requires compliance with the Electronic Fund Transfer Act, but the EFTA's ban on compulsory repayment of credit by preauthorized electronic fund transfer would not apply if the advances are not deemed to be credit.
+The bill limits certain repercussions of not tipping enough but does not stop all of the "multiple strategies that lenders use to make tips almost as certain as required fees."[5]